pncsoares/human-readable-duration/README.md

 # Human Readable Duration

-Duration in a way that humans can read and understand 🕐
+Relation between dates in a way that humans can read and understand 🕐

 ![application](./images/app.png)